nesi/perf-training/_lessons/python-scatter/06-profiling_with_MAP.md

 On NeSI systems the [ARM MAP](https://www.arm.com/products/development-tools/server-and-hpc/forge/map) profiler is provided as part of the *forge* module (along with the parallel debugger DDT).

 MAP is a commercial product, which can profile parallel, multi-threaded and single-threaded C/C++, Fortran, as well as Python code.
 It can be used without code modification.
 MAP can be launched with a graphical user interface and without.
 The graphical user interface allows the user to navigate through the code and focus on specific source lines.
-The "Express Launch", without graphical user interface, makes it ieasy to submit job scripts and workflows.
+The "Express Launch", without the graphical user interface, makes it easy to submit job scripts and workflows.

 For more details see the [ARM MAP documentation](https://developer.arm.com/docs/101136/latest/map).